Haleakala National Park: The Complete Visitor Guide

 At 10,000 feet, the air is thinner and the weather cooler—often 30°F colder than the coast.
 Expect highs around 50–65°F, with strong winds and fast-changing clouds.
 Bring layers and watch for altitude sickness (headache, nausea, dizziness).

 This lush area sits about 12 miles past Hana and is full of waterfalls, bamboo forests, and ocean views.
-Kipahulu protects native habitats and endangered species—please stay on trail, pack out your trash, and leave plants and rocks undisturbed.
+Kipahulu protects native habitats and endangered species.
+Please stay on the trail, pack out your trash, and leave plants and rocks undisturbed.

 Must-do hikes: